 - Learning Behavior Specialist 1 Endorsement

-Students in the Elementary Education program will complete four semesters of coursework with the fourth semester reserved for student teaching.
+Students in the elementary education licensure program will complete four semesters of coursework with the fourth semester reserved for student teaching.
 There are a few additional required courses which many students transfer into the program.
-Students who have not already completed these requirements may also choose to enroll in these courses through PACE.
+Students who have not already completed these requirements may also choose to enroll in these courses through Flexible Learning.

 In addition to program coursework, students complete at least 140 hours of internships that will allow them to apply what they are learning in actual classroom settings.
 While all courses will be in the evening, students will need to be available during the day when area schools are in session to complete the internship hours as well as during the student teaching experience in their final semester.

-Students interested in pursuing their Secondary Licensure must already hold a bachelor's degree in a subject area identified above.
-The courses required to complete this program are offered in combination with the traditional day-time program and though the PACE program.
-Students will begin taking courses through the PACE program while they are also completing necessary state testing requirements, if they have not already done so.
+Students interested in pursuing their secondary educator licensure must already hold a bachelor's degree in a subject area identified above.
+The courses required to complete this program are offered in combination with the traditional day-time program and though the Flexible Learning program.
+Students will begin taking courses through the Flexible Learning program while they are also completing necessary state testing requirements, if they have not already done so.

-If an adult is interested in Secondary Education (Illinois type 09, grades 9-12), he/she would need to take both PACE evening courses as well as traditional daytime courses.
+If an adult is interested in Secondary Education (Illinois type 09, grades 9-12), he/she would need to take both evening courses and traditional daytime courses.

 Following completion of state testing requirements, students will then be prepared to complete a full semester of coursework in the traditional day-time program and will then complete their student teaching experience in the following semester.
 Students will need to be available during the day when area schools are in session to complete the internship hours and during the student teaching experience in their final semester.
-Even though students will be taking traditional and PACE courses, they will be paying under the PACE cost structure.
+Even though students will be taking traditional and Flexible Learning courses, they will be paying under the Flexible Learning cost structure.

 Click here for information about the Test Required for Admission into the School of Education.